 The Group normally conducts about eight regular Board Meetings a year.
 In addition, the Board meets routinely to approve financial statements, the allotment of shares and to approve significant commercial agreements or transactions.
 Ad hoc meetings are called as required to discuss specific topics.

-The attendance of current individual directors at the Regular Board Meetings and the Audit and Remuneration Committee Meetings during the year to January 2018 were as follows:
+The attendance of current individual directors at the Regular Board Meetings and the Audit and Remuneration Committee Meetings during the year 2019-20 were as follows:

 Mr M G Sassone

 Mr T R Hall 1